ptrick9/CPS_Simulator/README.md

 Once Go and Java are installed, you can run one of the test cases.

+### All Platforms
+1. Please download the files from this [Google Drive](https://drive.google.com/drive/folders/1g77OqPrcu9dB5okUgC5AI4Z974BK7CmF?usp=sharing) and place them into the CPS_Simulator folder.

 ### Windows
  1. Navigate to CPS_Simulator folder in file viewer.